Coal-fired power station: Bottom ash collection and disposal

 At the bottom of the furnace, there is a hopper for collection of bottom ash.
 This hopper is kept filled with water to quench the ash and clinkers falling down from the furnace.
 Arrangements are included to crush the clinkers and convey the crushed clinkers and bottom ash to on-site ash ponds, or off-site to landfills.
 Ash extractors are used to discharge ash from municipal solid waste–fired boilers.

 Flexibility

-A well-designed energy policy, energy law and electricity market are critical for flexibility.
-Although technically the flexibility of some coal-fired power stations could be improved they are less able to provide dispatchable generation than most gas-fired power plants.
-The most important flexibility is low minimum load, however some flexibility improvements may be more expensive than renewable energy with batteries.
+Effective energy policy, law and electricity markets are essential for grid flexibility.
+While the flexibility of some coal-fired power stations can be enhanced, they generally offer less dispatchable generation than most gas-fired power plants.
+A key aspect of flexibility is low minimum load; however, certain flexibility upgrades for coal plants may be more costly than deploying renewable energy sources with battery storage.